VAT / Tax Change - FAQs

 How will the change show in my financial reporting?

 Forecasting reports will be updated to reflect the new Nett values once Guestline have performed the background reservation resaves.
-(Resaves are scheduled to be completed over the course of Thursday and Friday after the Tax changes have been made).
+(Resaves are scheduled to be completed over the course of 24hours after the Tax changes have been made).

-The current/open EOW & EOM will show a mix of 20% & 5% VAT.
-Future EOD/EOW/EOM’s will sometimes show negative 20% as bookings with deposits taken pre the VAT reduction are checked-in.
+The current/open EOW & EOM will show a mix VAT rates.
+Future EOD/EOW/EOM’s will sometimes show negative % as bookings with deposits taken pre the VAT reduction are checked-in.

-Why does the guest room bill show a minus value on the 20% tax line?
+Why does the guest room bill show a minus value on the previous tax line?

-Deposit received at 20%, will refund at 20% at the point the guest checks in.
-Tax is then recalculated on the services received at the point the invoice is raised.
-You may also see a split between the 5% and 20% entries if the guest has stayed over the tax change period.
+Deposit received on the previous rate will refund at the same rate at the point the guest checks in.
+Tax is then recalculated on the services received at the point the invoice is raised - the new VAT rate.
+You may also see a split between two VAT rates if the guest has stayed over the tax change period.

-For more general information around what is changing, please refer to the HMRC website.
+For more general information around what is changing, please refer to your own regions Government / Revenue Departments.